stackhpc/ansible-collection-openstack/roles/os_host_aggregates/README.md

 OpenStack Host Aggregates
 =========================

-This role can be used to register host aggregates in nova using the os\_nova\_host\_aggregate module.
+This role can be used to register host aggregates in Nova using the `openstack.cloud.host_aggregate` module.

 Requirements
 ------------

-The OpenStack nova API should be accessible from the target host.
+The OpenStack Nova API should be accessible from the target host.

 Role Variables
 --------------